 for a variety of events we run.

-NEAC is home to diverse range of people with unique stories.
+NEAC is home to a diverse range of people with unique stories.
 The freedom that Jesus gives can look really different depending on where you’ve been and the life you have.
 We welcome others as Christ has welcomed us - He not only welcomed the stranger but died for sinners.